hotosm/fAIr/docs/Docker-install-windows.md

     - Create environment variable TRAINING_WORKSPACE

-        Training workspace is the directory where fAIr will store its training files for example. ***TODO*** Is this about a new checkpoint after fine-tuning?
-The name implies that this is for temporary files.
+        Training workspace is the directory where fAIr will store its training files, including permanent storage of training results.

         ```
         mkdir trainings